fairandsmart/facogen/README.md

 and

 Belhadj, D., Belaïd, Y., & Belaïd, A. (2021, September).
-Automatic generation of semi-structured documents.
-In 2021 International Conference on Document Analysis and Recognition Workshops (ICDAR-OST21).
-IEEE.
+Automatic Generation of Semi-structured Documents.
+In International Conference on Document Analysis and Recognition (pp. 191-205).
+Springer, Cham.

 ### SSDs generation  :
 - We can generate locally the three SSDs as well as the cloned invoices separately by launching :